-The subject site is located in Caerleon which is within the Mid Western Regional Local Government Area (LGA).
+The subject site is located in Carleon which is within the Mid-Western Regional Local Government Area (LGA).
 The site is located in a recent subdivision and will be surrounded by managed residential curtilage in the near future.
-There is no Grassland within 50m and no other bushfire prone vegetation within 100m of the subject site.
+Woodland vegetation is located to the west of the subdivision.
+The subject site and surrounding allotments are zoned R1 General Residential.